akoweb/tcpdf/README.md

 # tcpdf
-tcpdf fpnt for persian and arabic
+tcpdf fonts for persian and arabic language tested